darrenfishell/darrenfishell.github.io/_posts/2018-04-25-WEX-discloses-highest-CEO-pay-ratio-in-Maine.md

 The company and other publicly traded firms are disclosing for the first time the median pay of their employees, compared with CEO pay, as part of the Dodd-Frank financial reform law, signed in the wake of the Great Recession.

 Both pale in comparison to ratios posted by companies like Mattel (4,987:1) and Walmart (1,188:1).
+The Portland-based firm ImmuCell has yet to report.

 <iframe style="border: none;" src="https://public.tableausoftware.com/views/ceopayratios/payratio?:showVizHome=no&amp;:embed=true" width="100%" height="535px"></iframe>